 Salman Bhojani is a successful business owner, attorney, and public servant raising his family here in North Texas with his wife Nima.
-He was elected to Euless City Council in 2018.
+He was elected to Euless City Council in 2018, and served as Mayor Pro Tem in 2020.
 His story may seem like that of many other Texans who work hard, seize opportunities, and build a better life for themselves.
 But Salman’s story is remarkable.

 Born in Pakistan to a large family, Salman lived in Canada for a time before settling in the Lone Star State.
 Salman started out supporting his family by working at gas stations for minimum wage.
 He saved what he could because he had a long-term plan.
 A few years into his American story, Salman had become a naturalized U.S. citizen, earned a B.S. in Business Administration from the University of Texas at Dallas, and owned his own convenience stores.
 He went on to earn a law degree from Southern Methodist University and a Comparative Law Diploma from Oxford University.
 Salman worked at the Dallas office of international law firm Haynes and Boone LLP before founding his own firm.

 “As a young person I believed, as I still do, that hard work, education, and sticking to a vision will eventually lead to success,” says Salman.
 “I am certainly proof that anything is possible, considering the challenges I have faced.”